google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 do the signing for you and I'd recommend you do that where you can, but let's look at how we create a signed JWT.

-### Web Push and Signed JWT
+### Web Push and Signed JWTs

-A signed JWT is just a string, but it can be thought of as three strings joined by dots.
+A signed JWT is just a string, though it can be thought of as three strings joined by dots.

 ![A illustration of the strings in a JSON Web Token](./images/svgs/authorization-jwt-diagram-header.svg)

-The first and second strings (The JWT info and JWT data) are pieces of JSON that have been base 64 encoded, meaning it's publicly readable.
+The first and second strings (The JWT info and JWT data) are pieces of JSON that have been base 64 encoded, meaning they're publicly readable.

-The first string is information about the JWT itself, indicating what algorithm was used to create the signature.
+The first string is information about the JWT itself, indicating which algorithm was used to create the signature.

 The JWT info for web push must be be JSON containing the following information, encoded as a